udevbe/greenfield/README.md

  - GTK+ 3.22.30 (tested)
  - Qt 5.11 (untested)

-## Future :unicorn: :rainbow:
+## Present & Future
 Greenfield is in essence an entire Wayland compositor running in the browser.
 As such it does not care where and how client applications run.
+This has some interesting implications:

+- ####Distributed back-end

+Native wayland applications can connect to an in-browser compositor by talking to a local application endpoint daemon.
+This application endpoint daemon presents itself as a locally running wayland compositor while in reality it forwards (nearly) all messages between the the actual browser compositor & the native application.
+The in-browser compositor is not limited to handling a single application endpoint.
+Any number of endpoints can establish a connection.
+This implies that *different wayland application can run on different (physical) hosts*.

+The process serving the compositor javascript & html files also functions as the discovery point between application endpoints and connected browser compositors.
+It allows for application endpoints and connected browsers to setup a direct WebRTC data channel, resulting in no intermediate relaying between a native application & the remote browser.

+- ####Web worker :unicorn: :rainbow:

+A different (future) variation on distributed applications is to run them using a web worker inside the user's browser.
-This has some interesting implications as it allows for client applications to run directly in the browser inside a web worker.
-All that is required is a Javascript widget toolkit that can:
+All that is required is a javascript/browser widget toolkit that can:
  - render it's content to an ArrayBuffer (as web workers do not have their own DOM), or can render to an off-screen WebGL accelerated canvas.
  - communicating with the compositor using the Wayland protocol.